See all state pages

 Mississippi Law Enforcement Officers & Firemen Scholarship

-Financial assistance is provided to eligible dependent children and spouses of any Mississippi law enforcement officer, full-time firefighter, or volunteer firefighter who has incurred fatal injuries, wounds, or is permanently and totally disabled due to performing their professional duties.
-For eight semesters (or until a bachelor’s degree is completed, whichever happens first), recipients receive enough funding to cover tuition and room expenses at any state-supported college or university in Mississippi.
+Through this scholarship, financial assistance is provided to eligible dependent children and spouses of any Mississippi law enforcement officer, full-time firefighter, or volunteer firefighter who has incurred fatal injuries, wounds, or is permanently and totally disabled due to performing their professional duties.
+Recipients receive enough funding to cover tuition and room expenses for eight semesters at any state college or university in Mississippi.

 Learn more